 Se suelen usar focales más angulares para mostrar escenas de forma más amplia (10 a 16mm) pero no es raro tampoco usar focales mayores como 50mm.

-In this case, when treating at night, much longer exposure times are usually used.
-We speak from 30 seconds to several minutes, depending on what we are looking for.
-This is the case except in some cases where the moonlight can drastically reduce the exposure time, especially in summer.
+In this case, much longer exposure times are usually used when treating at night.
+We speak from 30 seconds to several minutes, depending on what we seek.
+This is the case, except in some cases where the moonlight can drastically reduce the exposure time, especially in summer.

 Composing is difficult.
 That’s why I recommend using the highest ISO possible and shooting a multi-second photo to see the composition on the screen.
-Reset camera and tripod.
-Repeat the shot as many times as necessary to achieve a satisfactory composition.
+Reset the camera and tripod.
+Repeat the shot as many times as necessary to achieve a satisfactory arrangement.

 The lowest possible ISO (typically 100) is usually used to minimize photo noise.
 This, however, increases the exposure time, which also causes noise.
-Normally you have to find a balance between the exposure time (it provides the movement of clouds and stars) and the ISO (that the higher the noise, the more noise it generates).
-In-camera noise reduction works by taking a second photograph with the shutter closed and subtracts the so-called hot pixels from the first exposure.
-This second photo takes the same time as the first to expose, doubling the time we need to take a photo.
-If you take a five-minute photo, until after 10 minutes, the camera will not end and if you take one for an hour, you have another hour of the camera applying noise reduction.
+You typically have to balance the exposure time (it provides the movement of clouds and stars) and the ISO (the higher the noise, the more noise it generates).
+In-camera noise reduction works by taking a second photograph with the shutter closed and subtracting the so-called hot pixels from the first exposure.
+This second photo takes the same time as the first to expose, doubling the time we need to take a picture.
+If you take a five-minute photo until after 10 minutes, the camera will not end, and if you take one for an hour, you have another hour of the camera applying noise reduction.

-The noise increases exponentially as we use higher sensitivity values, especially when we exceed the native modes of the camera’s captor and enter forced values.
-The noise generated by digital sensors is not always the same, since in reality it is neither more nor less than that, electronic noise, interference.
-It seems logical to think then that if I repeat the shot, I will obtain the same photograph (as long as it is not a static scene, of course) but with a random and different noise each time, although similar in quantity and type, but not exactly the same.
+The noise increases exponentially as we use higher sensitivity values, significantly when we exceed the native modes of the camera’s captor and enter forced values.
+The noise generated by digital sensors is not always the same since, in reality, it is neither more nor less than that electronic noise interference.
+It seems logical to think then that if I repeat the shot, I will obtain the same photograph (as long as it is not a static scene, of course) but with a random and different noise each time, although similar in quantity and type, but not the same.
 You can see the trick in Xataka Foto.

-Although the most common is ISO 100, we can work with practically any camera up to ISO 1600, today.
-In fact, to be able to remove the milky way we must use ISO 1600 or higher.
+Although the most common is ISO 100, we can work with practically any camera up to ISO 1600 today.
+To remove the milky way, we must use ISO 1600 or higher.

-Measurement is the step that requires more calculations and we have to be focused to save time and not have too many wrong tests.
+Measurement is the step that requires more calculations, and we have to be focused on saving time and having only a few wrong tests.
 In the parameters that determine the measurement, we will bear in mind the following aspects:

-ISO sensitivity: the lower the less noise the photo will have.
-The recommendation is to work at 100 ISO, but if your camera has a low noise signal and you are in a bit of a hurry, you can increase the sensitivity.
+ISO sensitivity: the lower, the less noise the photo will have.
+The recommendation is to work at 100 ISO, but if your camera has a low noise signal and you are in a hurry, you can increase the sensitivity.

-Diaphragm: the more open, the shorter the exposure time and also the more stars will appear in the photo.
+Diaphragm: the more open, the shorter the exposure time, and the more stars appear in the photo.

-Once we know how the measurement parameters affect our photography, a starting point, when we have moonlight illuminated the elements of our photography, is to do a test with ISO 100, f / 4 aperture and exposure time 500 seconds.
-But so as not to spend an eternity to see if we have succeeded, the best thing is to apply the reciprocity law: we will raise the ISO to the maximum that our camera gives (for the example I will use 3200 ISO) and we will reduce the time by as many steps as ISO steps we have raised.
-From 100 ISO to 3200 ISO we have: 200, 400, 800, 1600 and 3200 ISO which are 5 steps.
-Now we reduce the time by five steps, starting at 500 seconds: 500, 250, 125, 60, 30 and 15 seconds.
+Once we know how the measurement parameters affect our photography, a starting point, when we have moonlight illuminated the elements of our photography, is to do a test with ISO 100, f / 4 aperture, and an exposure time of 500 seconds.
+But so as not to spend an eternity on seeing if we have succeeded, the best thing is to apply the reciprocity law: we will raise the ISO to the maximum that our camera gives (for example, I will use 3200 ISO) and we will reduce the time by as many steps as ISO steps we have raised.
+From 100 ISO to 3200 ISO, we have 200, 400, 800, 1600, and 3200 ISO, which are five steps.
+We reduce the time by five degrees, starting at 500 seconds: 500, 250, 125, 60, 30, and 15 seconds.

-Our test measurement is at ISO 3,200, f / 4 aperture and 15-second exposure time, which allows us to see the results quickly and make the adjustments that interest us.
-Once done, let’s not forget to go down to 100 ISO and do the process in reverse to have the correct exposure time.
+Our test measurement is at ISO 3,200, f / 4 aperture, and 15-second exposure time, which allows us to see the results quickly and make the adjustments that interest us.
+Once done, let’s remember to go down to 100 ISO and do the process in reverse to have the correct exposure time.